 Resources for DACA Recipients

 Get connected to free, confidential legal help.
 The City provides free, confidential immigrant legal services.
 Call 311 and say "ActionNYC," to be connected to a provider or to find a clinic in your neighborhood.
-We are adding more operators to the ActionNYC hotline, and staff will prioritize DACA-related appointments.

 If you’re feeling anxious, stressed or depressed – help is available.
 It’s normal to feel anxiety and stress.
 ThriveNYC will give you access to mental health supports in your language.
 Call 1-888-NYC-WELL, text “WELL” to 65173, or go online to nyc.gov/nycwell.